enricollen/rag-conversational-agent/README.md

     ```

 8. **Navigate to `http://localhost:5000/`**
+# HTTPS Deployment Note

+The application runs over HTTP by default, which is suitable for local development.
+If the web interface is exposed publicly, HTTPS is recommended to avoid transmitting documents, queries, or API requests in plaintext.

+For small-scale or experimental deployments, a free reverse proxy such as Ngrok    can be used to provide HTTPS without modifying the application code.
+For more stable or long-term deployments, a standard web server (for example, Nginx with TLS) is recommended.

 9. **If needed, click on ⚙️ icon to access the admin panel and adjust app parameters**